 It’s a very compelling video in which Ms. O’Brien offers a calm and concise look at the foods we’re feeding our families.
 For instance, did you know that genetically engineered corn is regulated by the EPA as an insecticide because it releases insecticides as it grows?

 Tortilla chips, anyone?
-Not exactly healthy food!
+Not exactly health food!

 After seeing the video, Sophia, one of my Facebook followers wrote: